GazzaJ/CI-MS3-W3Recipes/README.md

 ##### Individual Recipe Page
-Provides users with the full recipe detail so thay can check the ingredients and follow the steps to make it.
+Provides users with the full recipe detail so they can check the ingredients and follow the steps to make it.
 ![Full Recipe](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/full-recipe.png "Full Recipe Wireframe")

 ##### Add Recipe Page